Saisai-Xia/CryptPEFT/README.md

 ## Evaluating CryptPEFT Privacy-preserving Inference Efficiency
 Requirements:

-    CrypTen Library: Ensure that the CrypTen library is successfully installed.
+    We used SHAFT in our evaluation, ensuring the use of the CrypTen library provided by [SHAFT](https://github.com/andeskyl/SHAFT).
     For CPU Evaluation: Ensure sufficient memory is available.
     For GPU Evaluation: Ensure at least two GPUs are available for evaluation.
+    Ensure that the LAN or WAN network environment simulation is completed before the evaluation.

 Running the Benchmark: